Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 Now it’s time to see how strong your client is.

-Strength measurements will again impact the fitness program that you end up designing for them.
+Strength measurements will again impact the fitness program you design for them.

 Whatever you are familiar with is the one you should choose, just as long as you can get an accurate idea of each client’s relative strength.

-If you are going to use gym equipment, you should perform the exercise first, showing the client the correct form.
+If you use gym equipment, you should perform the exercise first, showing the client the correct form.

 Always guide and correct them while they perform the exercises as well.